 Eli might have restrained his wicked sons, but he feared their displeasure.
 He suffered them to go on in their rebellion, until they were a curse to Israel.
 Parents are required to restrain their children.
 The salvation of children depends very much upon the course pursued by their parents.
-In their mistaken love and fondness for their children, they indulge them to their burt, neurish their pride, and put upon them triumings and fixings which make them vain, and lead them to think that dress makes the lady or gentleman. short acquaintance convinces those with whom they associate that an outside appearance is not sufficient to hide the deformity of a heart void of the Christian graces, but filled with self-love, haughtiness and uncontrolled passion. who love meckness, humility and virtue, should shun such society, even if it be Sabbath-keepers' children.
+In their mistaken love and fondness for their children, they indulge them to their hurt, nourish their pride, and put upon them trimmings and fixings which make them vain, and lead them to think that dress makes the lady or gentleman.
+But a short acquaintance convinces those with whom they associate that an outside appearance is not sufficient to hide the deformity of a heart void of the Christian graces, but filled with selflove, haughtiness and uncontrolled passion.
+Those who love meekness, humility and virtue, should shun such society, even if it be Sabbath-keepers' children.
 Their company is poisonous, their influence leads to death.
 Parents realize not the destructive influence of the seed which they are sowing.
-It will spring up and bear fruit which will make their children despise parental authority.
+It will spring up and bear fruit #14 which will make their children despise parental authority.[#6.p14]